jeffreyzhangsd/http-cat-viewer/README.md

 ## Getting Started

-First, you can fork this repository above if you'd like your own version then you can use git clone to copy this repository after cloning, you will want to install the dependencies and then run the next app.
+First, you can fork this repository above if you'd like your own version, then you can use git clone to copy this repository, after cloning, you will want to install the dependencies and run the next app.

 ```bash
 npm install